A selection of Nick's scripts

 produce a dumb sequence of contradictory lines at the end of

-In case you accidentally created them, please edit that file and keep only
+In case you accidentally created them, please edit that file and delete all

 After your next login your "

 scriptname" should execute fine